sighupio/getting-started/distro-on-vms/README.md

 DNS.2 = *.sighup.example.tld
 ```

-Change the values accordingly to your environment
+Change the values according to your environment

 ### cert-manager